aha225/Quality-of-Life-in-Canterbury-Suburbs/Raw Input Files/README.md

 #### crash.csv
 This csv is a filtered version of the original, which was download from NZTA's open data portal: https://opendata-nzta.opendata.arcgis.com/datasets/NZTA::crash-analysis-system-cas-data-1/about.
 It was filtered to contain only the crashes reproted in Canterbury and that occured from 2016.
 The original was too big to be uploaded onto github.

+#### areaXY.csv
+This csv contains latitude and longitude for all the are units.
+It was calculated using average lat longs from the crime raw data.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 The following outlines the jupyter notebooks that use the files in this directory.